Elizabeth Gowing biography

 She worked in primary education in Hackney, Lambeth and Islington as well as in education policy before moving to Kosovo in 2006.

 There she co-founded charitable NGO The Ideas Partnership which empowers and supports people in need in Kosovo in the fields of education, health and social welfare, and works on cultural heritage and protection of the environment, promoting a culture of volunteerism and philanthropy.
-She is also the owner of the Sapune social enterprise, offering employment to village and minority community women and support to the education of their children, and promoting Kosovo's traditional craft of filigree.
+She is also the owner of the Sapune social enterprise, offering employment to village and minority community women and support to the education of their children, and promoting Kosovo's traditional craft of filigree in eco-friendly products.

 She is the author of five travel books, of which four are about Kosovo and the Balkans.
 She has also translated two books from Albanian - the biography of Yugoslavia's longest-held political prisoner, Adem Demaçi, and the memoirs of Hasan Prishtina.